alza-bitz/global-data-engineer-test/.github/instructions/development_approach.instructions.md

 We will work together to implement the solution end-to-end by "slice", where the goal of each slice is to answer one of the analysis questions in part 3.

-So for each question, we shall implement enough of the ELT pipeline steps needed to answer the question, in order:
+So for each question, we shall implement just enough of the ELT pipeline steps needed to answer the question, in order:

 1. Extract and load
 2. Transform: validation